gvwilson/sensibleadventures/cloudherd/cloudherd.md

 ---

 The next five minutes were chaos.
-Out of the question, Grappa Gas said, whacking his wooden leg with his cane to emphasize his points.
+Out of the question, Aft growled, one arm around his very pregnant wife.
 The law might forgive them giving shelter to a bunch of strays who wandered in out of a storm, even if they were rebels, but flying off to rescue their friends?

-And what would other cloudherds say if they heard that Stale had left people in the forest to die, Aft shot back, one arm around his very pregnant wife.
+And what would other cloudherds say if they heard that Stale had left people in the forest to die, Grappa Gas shot back.
 Pilots and saints, what would their own kin say when they got back from up the mountain?

 The argument swirled and churned across the cobblestones.
 Little whirlpools of disagreement came together, spun about, and flew apart as people overheard